sama-babaee-web/Gallery-project/README.md

 - Created - 2022-11-26

-- Technologies Used - Html , css , js , React.js
+- Technologies Used - Html , css , scss

 - Hooks Used : useState

 - Role - Frontend

-- How to reach me : with my [instagram](https://www.instagram.com/pouria_farahani_developer) and [linkedin](https://www.linkedin.com/in/pouria-farahani-developer)
+- How to reach me : with my [instagram](https://www.instagram.com/sama_babaee_web/) and [linkedin](https://www.linkedin.com/in/sama-babaee-54135324b/)